 Here are the steps to do this:

 - In the Illustrations group, click on the Shapes icon.
 Insert any shape to which you want to assign the macro.

 - Click anywhere on the worksheet.
 It will insert the shape object in the worksheet.

 - Resize/Format the shape the way you want.
 In the example above, I have changed the size, color, and border.
 You can also insert any text in the shape by simply selecting it and typing the text.

-- Right-click on the shape and select Assign Macro option.
+- Right-click on the shape and select the Assign Macro option.
 This opens the Assign Macro dialogue box.

 - In the Assign Macro dialogue box, select the macro you want to assign to the shape and click the OK button.